Joseph-Vanliew/MyPetri/README.md

 ## Development

 ### Project Structure
-- `/src/main/java` - Backend Java code
+- `source/server/src/main/java` - Backend Java code
-- `/frontend` - React TypeScript frontend
+- `source/client` - React TypeScript frontend
-- `/src/main/resources/static` - Build output for frontend (generated)
+- `source/server/src/main/resources/static` - Build output for frontend (generated)

 ### Command-Line Development Workflow for Interested Devs
 - Use your preferred text editor for code changes
-- Run tests with `./gradlew test`
+- Run tests with `source/server/./gradlew test`
 - Check test coverage with `./gradlew jacocoTestReport`
 - Run mutation testing with `./gradlew pitest`
-- Please feel free to incorporate playwright or Cucumber or Selenium for testing the frontend.
+- Please feel free to incorporate playwright or Cucumber or Selenium for end to end testing.

 ### Building for Production
 To build the complete application for production: